microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

 ## Authentication provider

 The authentication provider implements the following interfaces
-1. IRTSPAuthProvider - This interface is used by the RTSP server to authenticate incoming client connections
+1. IRTSPAuthProvider: This interface is used by the RTSP server to authenticate incoming client connections
-2. IRTSPAuthProviderCredStore - This interface is used by the administrative module of the app to add and remove credentials etc.
+2. IRTSPAuthProviderCredStore: This interface is used by the administrative module of the app to add and remove credentials etc.
 A base/sample implementation of AuthProvider is included in the source.
 An instance to the authentication provider can be created using -
 ---
 ```